danehans/cilium-demos/ipv6/ciliumcon-eu-2024/README.md

   --helm-set ipv6NativeRoutingCIDR=fd00:10::/32
 ```

+* `bpf.masquerade` tells Cilium to use eBPF for masquerading instead of iptables.
+* `kubeProxyReplacement` replaces kube-proxy with Cilium for service load balancing using eBPF instead of iptables.
-Note that the `ipv6NativeRoutingCIDR` CIDR should cover the pod and service CIDRs to ensure that traffic to those destinations are not masqueraded by Cilium agent.
+* `ipv6NativeRoutingCIDR` defines the source IP addresses that should *not* be masqueraded.
+The CIDR should cover the pod and service CIDRs to ensure that traffic to those destinations are not masqueraded by Cilium agent.
+* `routingMode` uses host routing instead of a tunnel overlay for node-to-node routing.
+* `autoDirectNodeRoutes` allows nodes to learn about routes to pod CIDRs of other nodes.

 Wait for Cilium to report a "ready" status: